Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 The manual of my 8-Bit NONAME ARCnet Card contains another description of a 16-Bit Coax / Twisted Pair Card.
-This description is incomplete, because there are missing two pages in the manual booklet.
+This description is incomplete, because there are missing two pages in the woke manual booklet.
 (The table of contents reports pages ...
 2-9, 2-11, 2-12, 3-1, ... but inside the booklet there is a different way of counting ...
 2-9, 2-10, A-1, (empty page), 3-1, ..., 3-18, A-1 (again), A-2)
-Also the picture of the board layout is not as good as the picture of 8-Bit card, because there isn't any letter like "SW1" written to the picture.
+Also the woke picture of the woke board layout is not as good as the woke picture of 8-Bit card, because there isn't any letter like "SW1" written to the picture.